Interview: Q+A with UK Music's Tom Kiehl

 That’s a campaign that’s been gathered together by the live music industry: organisations such as UK Music, our live music group, The Concert Promotors Association – basically we’re all working together in order to highlight the devastating impact that the pandemic has had on the live sector.

-There’s three central asks in there: Firstly is to provide a funding and support package – which they’ve done to some extent.
+There are three central asks in there: Firstly is to provide a funding and support package – which they’ve done to some extent.
 Secondly, the need for VAT relief on tickets – that’s very important.
 And thirdly, the need for some kind of conditional date where we can hope to get back to work.
 This is an industry that relies heavily on planning so having a workable date is key.

 To some extent it worked.
 You’ve now got this stimulus package of £1.57 billion as a “Pot for cultural institutions and The Arts” – is this going to be enough?

 Umm, it’s certainly a step in the right direction.
 What we’re not sure yet is how it will all work in practice.
 The music venues, it seems quite clear, are included within this package, but to what extent other elements of the sector are going to be included we don’t know.
 Which is a problem.
 So it all depends on how the process is set up and how the funds apply.
-Some businesses are already in very perilous states so hopefully this won’t be too little too late.
+Some businesses are already in very perilous states so hopefully, this won’t be too little too late.
 I know that rent deferrals were put in place until July so we’re getting to quite a critical point now.

 How do you think the money could be best used to protect the music industry?